 Choosing to Breastfeed

-It is generally best to allow 2 weeks of exclusive breastfeeding to establish a good feeding relationship with your baby.
+It is generally best to allow two weeks of exclusive breastfeeding to establish a good feeding relationship with your baby.
 However, as important as exclusive breastfeeding is, it is not the only option.
 Feeding your baby an occasional bottle of formula or expressed milk after the first two weeks of breastfeeding should be possible.
 This will allow other family members to participate in caring for the baby and give you a much needed break.
-This may be especially important if you have twins , triplets, or a high-needs infant.
+This may be especially important if you have twins, triplets, or a high-needs infant.

 What to Expect in the Hospital

 Generally, if your labor and delivery were uncomplicated, you should be able to initiate breastfeeding within the first hour after delivery.
-You should communicate with your health care team your desire to breastfeed and how soon you wish to initiate a feeding.
+You should communicate with your health care team your desire to breastfeed and how soon you wish to start.
 Often, visitors wish to come into the room as soon as possible.
 You should discuss any special wishes regarding visitors with your nurse and doctor.
 Some newborns are ready to breastfeed within minutes of delivery, while others show no interest in the breast for hours.
 Offering the breast to your baby in a quiet room with limited visitors is usually more comfortable for the mother.

 Your needs will vary and it is important to be flexible.
-Some new mothers benefit from 1-2 hours alone with their infants prior to letting visitors in the room, but this is not mandatory for a successful breastfeeding relationship.
+Some new mothers benefit from one to two hours alone with their infants prior to letting visitors in the room, but this is not mandatory for a successful breastfeeding relationship.
 It is important that your family and friends understand you may need to be alone at frequent intervals to feed the baby, as often as every three hours and for as long as an hour at a time.
 You should also remember that you will require some private time for special treatments, medications, or discussions with your nurses and/or physicians.

 If you have a boy and he is circumcised, you may notice that he is especially tired after the procedure.
 This is common.
 Continue to breastfeed on demand, but alert your nurses to any concerns you may have.

 One common experience is the second night “fussies.”
 At about 12-24 hours of age, many babies will wake up frequently, but fall asleep as soon as they are put to the breast.
 This pattern will repeat as soon as you try to lay the baby in the crib.
 Ask the nurses or your support person to help you by snuggling with the baby, offering the pacifier to the baby if you desire, or soothing the baby while you rest.
-You may also trying putting the baby to the breast and gently unlatching the baby by sliding your finger into his mouth to break suction after he has entered deeper sleep.
+You may also try putting the baby to the breast and gently unlatching the baby by sliding your finger into his mouth to break suction after he has entered deeper sleep.
 Easing the baby into the crib may be easier at this point.

 Special Cases

 If you have had a complicated labor and delivery, or if your baby requires special care, you may not be able to initiate breastfeeding for hours, days, or, in rare cases, for weeks, or it may become necessary to supplement your newborn with infant formula.
 You may be concerned about bonding with the baby or how this will affect your breastfeeding experience, especially if you are separated from your baby.
-In even the most complicated cases, it is usually possible to begin using the breast-pump within 24 hours of delivery.
+In even the most complicated cases, it is usually possible to begin using the breastpump within 24 hours of delivery.
 Using a double electric pump for 15 minutes every three to four hours will encourage milk production.
 You will probably express very small amounts of colostrum for a few days (as small as a few tablespoons each day).
 This is normal.
 Any expressed milk can be saved for feedings.

 When your baby begins oral feedings, these are usually done with syringes, feeding tubes, or finger feedings by staff or parents, and will advance over hours to days to feedings at the breast or by bottle.
 Try to rest as much as possible, and focus on other ways of caring for and bonding with your baby as the occasion allows.